Timothy R. Rasmusson, MD, FACS

 Dr. Knott did a fellowship in minimally invasive and bariatric surgery at Albany Medical Center following the completion of his general surgery residency at Henry Ford Hospital in Detroit.
 He holds a medical degree from the Jacobs School of Medicine and Biomedical Sciences at SUNY Buffalo and an undergraduate degree from Canisius College.

-He is currently board eligible with the American Board of Surgery.
+He is board certified with the American Board of Surgery.
 He is also a member of the Erie County Medical Society and the New York State Medical Society.

 Dr. Knott sees patients in the West Seneca office.